 That’s a one way ticket to a hot mess!

-Keep in mind that the President should be communicating on behalf of the PTO, with her PTO hat on, so to speak.
+Keep in mind that the President should be communicating on behalf of the PTO, with their PTO hat on, so to speak.

-Sometimes this is difficult, but that’s part of the lumps you have to take in this role.
+Sometimes this is difficult, but that’s part of the lumps you have to take in this school parent group leadership role.

 Responsibility #2: There’s a reason for the gavel